Ranked list of Hungarian counties: By fruitage

 Hungarian counties by fruitage, by tonnes, in 2016.

 Source: "6.4.1.18.
 Gyümölcstermelés (2000–)," National Statistics Office.

 Diagrams

 By number and type of municipalities

 Hungarian counties by their population living in urban counties (megyei jogú városok), towns (városok), large villages (nagyközségek) and villages (falvak), according to the 2017 Gazetteer of Hungary.

 By largest cities

 Largest cities within a county, according to the 2017 Gazetteer of Hungary (according to the number of inhabitants).
-In all counties, the largest city is also the county seat.
+In all counties, the largest city is also the county seat, except Pest county where the county seat is Budapest, which does not belong any county but has a unique status (capital city).